Joan of Arc (Orchestral Manoeuvres in the Dark song)

-"Joan of Arc" is a 1981 song by English electronic band Orchestral Manoeuvres in the Dark (OMD), released as the second single from their third studio album Architecture & Morality.
+"Joan of Arc" is a 1981 song by the English electronic band Orchestral Manoeuvres in the Dark (OMD), released as the second single from their third studio album Architecture & Morality.
 It was well-received by critics and became a hit in the British Isles, reaching number 5 in the UK and number 13 in Ireland.
+The single also peaked at number 2 in Luxembourg.

 This is the first of two OMD songs written by lead vocalist Andy McCluskey on the subject of the French patron saint Joan of Arc.
 The second, "Joan of Arc (Maid of Orleans)" was also issued as a single (renamed "Maid of Orleans (The Waltz Joan of Arc)" for its release).
 Both tracks feature on Architecture & Morality.

 Reception and legacy

 "Joan of Arc" met with a positive critical response.
-In the Face, journalist Ian Cranna wrote that the "lush, melodic" track had "obvious" hit potential; Cranna also ranked it no. 1 in a 26 November list of his "current listening pleasure".
-Sunie Fletcher of Record Mirror felt the song has a "tender mood" and is "not particularly striking on first hearing", but allowed that it may be a "grower" akin to previous single "Souvenir".
+Lenny Juviski of The Northern Echo wrote, "Haunting and melodic modernists [OMD] with their best offering since 'Enola Gay'.
+Set to be a smash."
+In the Face, journalist Ian Cranna felt the "lush, melodic" song had "obvious" hit potential; Cranna also ranked it no. 1 in a 26 November list of his "current listening pleasure".
+Sunie Fletcher of Record Mirror said the track has a "tender mood" and is "not particularly striking on first hearing", but allowed that it may be a "grower" akin to previous single "Souvenir".

-In a retrospective review, AllMusic's Ned Raggett described the track as "a towering heartbreaker, with Andy McCluskey and band in full flight".
+In a retrospective review, AllMusic's Ned Raggett described "Joan of Arc" as "a towering heartbreaker, with Andy McCluskey and band in full flight".
 Critic Dave Thompson observed a "revelation of a single" with a "gorgeous melody", adding that "the power of this song is almost equal to Joan's own".
 Trouser Press called the track a "magnificent, ethereal hit".

 "Joan of Arc" has appeared in various "best songs" lists, including musician and journalist Paul Roland's "100 Essential Singles".
 The Charlatans vocalist Tim Burgess wrote, "For anyone who wasn't around in 1981 you could not go anywhere without hearing this song... such a classic."
 Former Built to Spill bassist, Brett Nelson, named the "melancholy and beautiful" track as one of the seven "milestones to [his] wanting to be a musician".